emqx/bootcamp/mqtt-programming/Node.js/Readme.md

 ![Receive messeges in the console](https://assets.emqx.com/images/37a333952c92044a62dc4145b4c4c337.png)

-## Summary and complete code example
+## Summary

 This code demo explains how to connect to the Serverless deployment via the MQTT.js client library.
 If you've followed the process, you now have a Node.js application that can publish and subscribe.
-For more ways to connect to MQTT brokers in Node.js, please refer to the tutorial blog [How to use MQTT in Node.js](https://www.emqx.com/en/blog/how-to-use-mqtt-in-nodejs).

-## Join the EMQX Community
+## Join the EMQ Community

 To dive deeper into this topic, explore our[ GitHub repository](https://github.com/emqx/emqx) for the source code, join our [Discord](https://discord.com/invite/xYGf3fQnES) for discussions, and watch our [YouTube tutorials](https://www.youtube.com/@emqx) for hands-on learning.
 We value your feedback and contributions, so feel free to get involved and be a part of our thriving community.
 Stay connected and keep learning!